mitranim/xhttp/readme.md

 Difference from other similar libraries:
   * does **not** abstract away the underlying `XMLHttpRequest` object
-  * no premature branching: one callback and one result
+  * no premature branching: one callback with one argument
   * doesn't force promises (easy to add)

 Small (≈250 LOC) and has no dependencies.
 Compatible with IE9+.